kingsor/mdwiki/NextSteps-IdeasBucket.md

 * [SimpleNotepad-Swing](https://github.com/statickidz/SimpleNotepad-Swing) - Word processor made with Java and Swing with MVP pattern.

-## Node.js
-* [CRUD application using AngularJs, NodeJs, MongoDB : Part 1 : introduction](http://www.codeproject.com/Articles/1070392/CRUD-application-using-AngularJs-NodeJs-MongoDB) (Jan 11, 2016) - This article explains how we can implement a Web application built using angularjs, node js to perform create, read, update and delete operations on MongoDB database.
-* [NodeSchool Workshopper](http://nodeschool.io/#workshopper-list) - Workshopper is the name used for the open source lesson modules associated with NodeSchool.
-All are self guided (you don't need to attend a workshop to do one) and most work offline.
-* [Must See JavaScript Dev Tools That Put Other Dev Tools to Shame](https://medium.com/javascript-scene/must-see-javascript-dev-tools-that-put-other-dev-tools-to-shame-aca6d3e3d925#.mctqif9hr) (Nov 27, 2015) by [Eric Elliott](https://medium.com/@_ericelliott) - They said JS was slow.
-Now it's fast.
-Said we had no dev tools.
-We have the best.
-Said it sucks for big apps.
-We rock them.
-* [Creating a Simple RESTful Web App with Node.js, Express, and MongoDB](http://cwbuecheler.com/web/tutorials/2014/restful-web-app-node-express-mongodb/) (Jun 7, 2015) - Learn the basics of REST and use them to build an easy, fast, single-page web app.
-* [Authenticate a Node.js API with JSON Web Tokens](https://scotch.io/tutorials/authenticate-a-node-js-api-with-json-web-tokens) (Apr 22, 2015) - As a primer to this article, go ahead and get yourself familiar with token based authentication principles and the standard used for token based authentication, JSON Web Tokens.
-Now that we’ve got all the important information about token based authentication out of the way, let’s build a very simple Node API and use tokens to authenticate users that request access.
-* [RESTful API Using Node and Express 4](https://codeforgeek.com/2015/03/restful-api-node-and-express-4/) (Mar 16, 2015) - In this tutorial we’ll learn how to create basic REST API’s using Node.js and Express which retrieve data from MySQL database and give response in JSON format.
-* [Build a RESTful API Using Node and Express 4](https://scotch.io/tutorials/build-a-restful-api-using-node-and-express-4) (Apr 15, 2014) - Today we’ll be looking at creating a RESTful API using Node, Express 4 and its Router, and Mongoose to interact with a MongoDB instance.
-We will also be testing our API using Postman in Chrome.
-* [JavaScript Weekly - Best of 2015](http://javascriptweekly.com/issues/264) - A special issue looking back at the best of 2015.

 ## Automattic
 * [Remote @ Automattic](http://workdifferent.com/remote-automattic/) - The 10 year old company behind WordPress.com, Akismet, Jetpack and VaultPress, has a 100% distributed workforce of almost 400 people scattered across 37 countries, where all communication happens online, across different platforms, rapidly, often in acronyms, and entirely in public.
 There’s no email, no office, no set work hours, no vacation policy, and seemingly little in the way of structure.
 * [How To Go Remote](http://workdifferent.com/how-to-remote/) - Too often, the idea of running a distributed (remote) team is dismissed as only possible when the company is small.
 This week, Automattic showed us that it’s not only possible to have a fully distributed team at a large scale, but you become a billion dollar company doing it.
 In this HowToWD we are going to disassemble the learnings from Automattic into a format that can be easily implemented by any team.